 Resources Mentioned

-- ERMI test - Test your home for mold by sampling dust and analyzing by DNA
+- ERMI+ test - Test your home for mold by sampling dust and analyzing by DNA

-- Mycotoxin Lab - DIY urine lab to see if your body is harboring toxic mycotoxins
+Mycotoxin Lab - DIY urine lab to see if your body is harboring toxic mycotoxins

-How to do an ERMI
+How to do an ERMI+

-Doing an ERMI test on your own can seem daunting.
+Doing an ERMI+ test on your own can seem daunting.
 But, the good news is it's pretty simple.
 Dare I say; it's easy!
-Just follow the simple guidelines I go over in the video, and you will have it sent off in no time.Check the video for the full description, but here's 8 things NOT TO DO when collecting your ERMI sample.
+Just follow the written instructions on the ERMI+ page.

-What not to do when collecting your ERMI
+What not to do when collecting your ERMI+

 - No mold